papyri/site-docs/gtypes.md

 ## Critical Symbols <a id="critical-symbols"></a>

-Critical symbols typically appear in margins, but the following entries illustrate only the symbol.
+Critical symbols typically appear in margins, but the following entries illustrate only how to encode the symbol.
 For encoding marginalia, see the [Leiden+ help file](https://papyri.info/docs/leiden_plus#marginalia).

 ### Aristarchan Symbols <a id="aristarchan"></a> ([return to top](#top))